 When Netflix originally started, it was offering something that Blockbuster could not; convenience and no late-fee payments.
 Coupled with affordability and a wide selection of films, Hastings and Randolph were sitting on a gold mine.

-Netflix appealed to customers who lived far away from a rental store or dreaded driving to the store only to return empty-handed because the DVD they wanted was not available.
+Netflix appealed to customers who lived far away from rental stores.
+It was also a good option for those dreading driving to the store only to return empty-handed because the DVD they wanted was unavailable.

 The start-up also played into people’s curiosity and fascination with the internet.
 It had a ‘cool’ factor that brick-and-mortar rental stores were slowly losing.
 Millennials were buying in on the rise of the internet, and Netflix capitalized on this.
 Netflix was focusing on the consumer, observing what they wanted and adapting accordingly.

 1998-2000: Netflix.com & the move to a subscription model

 After working on their product for at least a year, Hastings and Randolph launched Netflix.com in April 1998.
 They had very few staff and secured just under 1000 movie and film titles.

 Netflix.com went live and charged $4 for each rental with an additional $2 charge for postage.
 They had a 7-day maximum rental policy.
 Once the customer was done, they simply placed the DVD in the Netflix envelope and posted it back to Netflix.
 The process was pretty simple.

 In 1999 Netflix introduced the subscription model on their website after getting a cash injection of $30 million by Group Arnault.
 The subscription service was the first of its kind.
 Instead of paying for each individual DVD, the customer could simply pay a flat monthly fee to give them unlimited access to movie and film titles.